NSW Work Injury Claim

 1. The dispute is reframed as a payment or capacity issue

-2. The wage evidence is never cleaned up
+2. The wage evidence is incomplete

 How to choose the right dispute path